We bring people together

 Meet the team

-The Edible Gardens Festival is run by two passionate, garden-frothing, food-growing Margaret River locals, Valerie Vallee and Trevor Paddenburg.
+The Edible Gardens Festival is run by passionate, garden-frothing, food-growing Margaret River local and permaculture teacher Trev Paddenburg (on the right).

 We also have a beautiful bunch of volunteer gardeners who open their properties and share their gardens.
-Plus a team of awesome volunteers who we couldn’t run the event without.
+Plus a team of awesome volunteers – like Jema and Val, pictured here with Trev – who we couldn’t run the event without.

 And we’re very generously auspiced by the Margaret River Regional Environment Centre.